-This guidance is for social workers who currently hold registration with Social Work England and who wish to renew their registration.
+This guidance is for social workers who currently hold registration with Social Work England and who wish to renew their registration [note 1].

-All registered social workers in England will be asked to renew their registration on an annual basis.
-Social workers can apply for renewal between 1 September to 30 November each year, and all successful social workers will have their registration renewed on 1 December.
+All social workers in England will be asked to renew their registration on an annual basis.
+Social workers can apply for renewal between 1 September to 30 November each year, and all successful social workers will have their registration renewed from 1 December.

 The Social Work England register is publicly available online.
 Anybody can search the register to check that a social worker is registered and find out: